cleitonsouza01/trade/docs/api/trade.operation_container.md

 Fetch the positions resulting from the operations.

-This method executes all the methods defined on the fetch_positions_tasks attribute in the order they are listed.
+This method executes all the methods defined on the tasks attribute in the order they are listed.

 #### merge_operations(self, existing_operation, operation):